With regards to Protection policies, a Trust is a document that allows you spell out what you want to happen to proceeds from a policy.

 To summarise, Trusts are all about ensuring the right money goes to the right hands at the right time.

-Putting a life policy that we have recommended in Trust, is an additional service we offer FREE of charge to our clients.
+Putting a Life Insurance policy that we have recommended in Trust, is an additional service we offer FREE of charge to our clients.
 This could cost you hundreds if done by a solicitor.